-Any broker/dealer relationship which would adversely affect the servicing of the client may be denied by Castle .
+Any broker/dealer relationship which would adversely affect the servicing of the client may be denied by Castle.

 Castle participates in the Schwab Institutional services program offered to independent investment advisors by Schwab, an unaffiliated FINRA-registered broker-dealer.
-As part of Schwab, Castle receives benefits it would not otherwise receive if investment advice were not offered.
+As part of this program, Castle receives benefits it would not otherwise receive if investment advice were not offered.
 (See "Other Financial Industry Activities and Affiliations" for further information).

-Castle participates in the TD Ameritrade Institutional program offered to independent investment advisors by TD Ameritrade Institutional, an unaffiliated FINRA-registered broker-dealer.
+Castle participates in the Schwab program offered to independent investment advisors by Schwab, an unaffiliated FINRA-registered broker-dealer.
 As part of this program, Castle receives benefits it would not otherwise receive if investment advice were not offered.

-Clients in need of brokerage and custodial services will have Schwab, TD Ameritrade Institutional, or iShares recommended to them, for the client to choose from.
+Clients in need of brokerage and custodial services will have Schwab, or iShares recommended to them, for the client to choose from.